 - 11 meals—5 breakfasts, 3 lunches, and 3 dinners

 - Services of an expert OAT Trip Leader who speaks English and the native language

 - Porterage for 1 bag per traveler

 Today you fly from the U.S. to Managua.
-An OAT representative meets you at the airport and will help you transfer to the hotel.
+A hotel representative meets you at the airport and will help you transfer to the hotel.

 After breakfast, we discover Nicaragua’s capital, Managua.
 Our tour will take us to the Tiscapa Historical Park, where former dictator Anastasio Somoza had his house and headquarters on a hilltop with a magnificent view of the city of Managua.
 We’ll also see the Palacio Nacional and the National Cathedral.

 We have lunch at a local restaurant in Managua, then depart for Granada.
 When we arrive in Granada, we’ll check in to our hotel and take an orientation walk.
 We’ll have dinner at the hotel this evening.

 This morning, we take a walking tour that reveals the colonial splendor of Granada.
 This was one of the first Spanish cities in Latin America, founded in 1524.
 As we stroll along Granada's cobblestone streets, we'll unveil the city's rich history—from its origins as an opulent piece of the Spanish empire to its shimmering present as one of Nicaragua's loveliest cities.